-New students take the English Placement Test (EPT) and write a timed sample composition before they begin classes.
-The results of these tests and an oral interview determine which level in the program is the best placement.
+New students take the English Placement Test (EPT), write a timed sample composition, and a short oral assessment before they begin classes.
+The results of these tests are instrumental in determining which level in the program is the best placement.

-At the end of each semester, all students must take another form of the EPT, write another timed sample composition, and take the institutional TOEFL.
+At the end of each semester, all students must take another form of the EPT, write another timed sample composition, another form of a short oral assessment, and take the institutional TOEFL.
 These tests are important in order to determine how much progress you have made and which level in the program is appropriate the next semester.
 There is no additional cost for these exams.